• Skip to primary navigation

 1. Gather ingredients for chocolate icing.
 Bring butter and cream cheese to room temperature.

-2. In the bowl of an electric mixer, beat butter, cream cheese until smooth.
+2. In the bowl of an electric mixer, beat butter, and cream cheese until smooth.

 3. Mix in cocoa and vanilla until smooth.